Fuwayrit

 Fuwayrit (فويرط; also spelled as Fuwairat) is a Qatari coastal village in the municipality of Ash Shamal approximately 90 km north of the capital Doha.
 It is an important site for Qatar's oil industry.
 Archaeological evidence suggests that it may have been settled as early as the 16th century.
 Previously, it was one of the most important towns in the northern sector of Qatar, having served as the seat of power for the Al Thani who had migrated here during the 18th century, before relocating to Al Bidda (presently Doha) in 1847.
-According to tradition, Mohammed bin Thani, recognized as the first ruler of the Qatari Peninsula, was born here.
+According to tradition, Mohammed bin Thani, regarded as the first ruler of the modern state of Qatar, was born here.

 Etymology

 According to the Ministry of Municipality and Environment, Fuwayrit is derived from the Arabic word farat (or fart), meaning "to advance" or "to progress".
 This name was chosen in reference to a man who left his tribe in Fuwayrit by boat.
 Another theory states that the name originates from furat, which is translated as "small hill".